michaelficarra/MooTools-StringScanner/README.md

 I am always open for feature requests or any feedback.
 I can be reached at [Github](http://github.com/michaelficarra).

-Thanks go out to the Ruby community for the original idea and implementation.
+Thanks to the Ruby community for the original idea and implementation.